-ULTEM 9085 is a polyetherimide high-performance thermoplastic material with application-acceptable strength-to-weight ratio and flame, smoke and toxicity (FST) ratings.
+ULTEM™ 9085 is a polyetherimide high performance thermoplastic material with application acceptable strength-to-weight ratio and flame, smoke, and toxicity (FST) ratings.
 This material is often used in aerospace, automotive, and other industrial applications where a high strength thermoplastic material is needed.
-As this material is one of the only high performance thermoplastic materials available for FDM, it is important to establish a complete database of material properties to expand its use in various commercial and government applications.
+As this material is one of the only high performance thermoplastic materials available for FDM, it is important to establish a complete database of material properties to further enable use in various commercial and government applications.
 Such a database is a minimum requirement for deployment of an additively manufactured solution in a production environment and currently does not exist.

 The objective of this program was to build upon previous results from America Makes Project Call #1 project entitled “Maturation of Fused Depositing Modeling (FDM) Component Manufacturing” by expanding and creating a supplementary, standalone dataset that addresses the concerns and flaws from the first round of study.
-The project aimed to offer this dataset to America Makes’ members and government partners for broad dissemination of the collective knowledge for future part design.
-This methodology will enable industry members to use their own design allowable methodologies for statistical data analysis, thereby creating a well utilized and broadly applicable dataset which would create a framework for future materials/processes.
+The project aimed to offer this dataset to America Makes’ members and government partners to enable broad dissemination of the collective knowledge for future part design.
+A further objective was to enable industry members to use their own design allowable methodologies for statistical data analysis, thereby creating a well utilized and broadly applicable dataset which would create a framework for future materials/processes.

 Other Project Participants